nlpub/watset-java/README.md

 ## Usage

-There are two ways to obtain `watset-java`:
+There are three ways to obtain `watset-java`:

 1. download the [recently released version](https://github.com/nlpub/watset-java/releases/latest) (look at the `watset.jar` file in the Assets section);

-2. compile the `master` branch from source by cloning the [repository](https://github.com/nlpub/watset-java) and running `mvn package` in the repository root (or `mvn package -Dshade` to build a dependency-less jar file as in the previous option).
+2. compile the `master` branch from source by cloning the [repository](https://github.com/nlpub/watset-java) and running `mvn package` in the repository root (or `mvn package -Dshade` to build a dependency-less jar file as in the previous option);

+3. get it from [Maven Central](https://mvnrepository.com/artifact/org.nlpub/watset) or [GitHub Packages](https://github.com/nlpub/watset-java/packages).

 This tool has several kinds of activity titled the *commands*.
 Such commands as `watset`, `cw`, `mcl`, and `maxmax` invoke different clustering algorithms, while `senses` invokes graph-based word sense induction.